-Under AG \P 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guideline and the whole-person concept.
+Under AG ¶ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guideline and the whole-person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
-I considered Applicant's divorce, and the circumstances that led to her financial difficulties.
+I considered the circumstances that led to her financial difficulties.
 Applicant has not established a track record of financial stability.

 Overall, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance.
-For all these reasons, I conclude Applicant failed to mitigate the security concerns arising under Guideline F, financial considerations.4
+For all these reasons, I conclude Applicant failed to mitigate the security concerns arising under Guideline F, financial considerations.5